 This a great option for most outdoor adventures including a visit to the ski hill, a day hike, or a romp around town.
 Avoid it for aerobic sports on super warm days and during abrasion-heavy activities like spelunking or rock climbing.

-At $66.00 this is cheapest of all the merino layers and a great option if you are looking for a cozy shirt with great temperature regulation.
+This is one of the cheapest of all the merino layers and a great option if you are looking for a cozy shirt with great temperature regulation.
 If you want a better deal for a lower price and you're open to a synthetic, check out our Best Buy Award Winner, the Patagonia Capilene 3.

 We really wanted to love this piece but it fell short in a lot of areas.
 We would recommend the Ossipee as a great and affordable merino option.
 However, if you have the extra cash, we would recommend your save your pennies for a better performance piece like the Smartwool NTS.